-Ashland Zen Center began in 1992 when Harold Little and Patty Krahl moved to the Rogue Valley of Southern Oregon.
+Ashland Zen Center began in 1992 when Jintei Harold Little Roshi and Etsudo Patty Krahl Roshi moved to the Rogue Valley of Southern Oregon.
 They set up a few meditation cushions in their living room and soon a small group of people were joining them every week to learn how to sit zazen.

 By the following year the group had grown in numbers and were invited to practice at a larger space, the Siskiyou Aikikai Dojo.
 Beginning to feel like a community, the nascent sangha adopted the

 name Siskiyou Sansui Sangha.
 The name of a mountain range in our region, Siskiyou, is an Indian word for moving mountains; sansui is Japanese for mountains and waters; and sangha means a Buddhist

 community.
 Our name comes from the environment in which we live and practice, and expresses simply what we are.
 This temple name eventually changed to Siskiyou Sansui Do when we settled into a